-During the past three years, broadcast television has not been utilized by the planning area.
+During the past five years, although broadcast television has not been utilized by the planning area, cable television has been utilized.
 The Resource Recovery System has an on-going program on the local government public access channel (#12) that explains the system operation and it's environmental benefits.
 It is replayed approximately four times per week.
 In addition specific programs on propane tanks, Household Hazardous Waste, battery disposal, tire disposal and the new glass recycling program are run.
+The City of Ames runs several commercials on Mediacom channels.